ArscottT/ArscottT_practice/about/index.md

 <img src="{{ site.url }}/images/portrait.jpg" width="50%" align="right">

 Hi!

 My name is Tom Arscott.
+I am a passionate developer and and insatiable explorer.

 Over the past few years I have had a broad array of experience in different industry sectors.
-To name a few companies: [Selex ES](http://www.uk.leonardocompany.com/) (which is now called FinSelMecainia to those in the know), [Pioneers](https://Pioneers.io) and [Infarm](https://www.infarm.de)
+From defence systems ([Selex ES](http://www.uk.leonardocompany.com/)) to startup analysis ([Pioneers](https://Pioneers.io)).
+And recently I have started traveling the world and discovered a love of new places.

-My passion lies with FPGA's and VHDL however my life has taken a waving path at the moment.
+With these in mind I decided to become a digital nomad and aim for a life without limits.
+The first step was to start a freelance career, the next to was to take a plane with a one way ticket.
+My life has never been the same since.

-More information can be found through either [LinkedIn](https://at.linkedin.com/in/thomas-arscott-5b3184b8).
-Or the CV page if you like the website that much.
+Currently I am working on my portfolio in order to further show my developer talent.

-I am currently working on my portfolio with the aim of pursuing a more freelance career.
+Please contact me if you would like to know more.